dawranliou/dawranliou.com/source/blog/2019-10-24-my-core-values.html.markdown

 ## Autonomy

 Autonomy is not about being independent.
 Instead, it's about being dependable and become interdependent as a community.
-Also, to me, autonomy relates to taking initiatives, responsibilities, and prioritization.
-For example, don't stop thinking about personal finance because your employer pays you a lot.
-Don't make impulsive purchases because they are easy.
-Don't subscribe to services because everyone else is doing so.
+Autonomy is to taking initiatives, taking responsibilities, and willing to adapt.
+For example, don't start eating out everyday because your employer pays you a lot.
+Don't invest in those highest grossing stocks or whatever coin people are hyping about.
+Don't let everyone's opinion become your opinion by default.

-Autonomy is the key to freedom.
+Autonomy is the key to freedom - freedom of finance, freedom of mind.

 ## Curiosity